GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ### Modification/Amendment <br> (submitMod)

-This method is used to submit a Modification/Amendment to any base notice.
+This method is used to submit a Modification/Amendment to the following notice types: PRESOL, COMBINE, SRCSGT, SSALE, SNOTE, SOL.

 Input Parameter |	Type |	Description
 ------- | ------ | -------